Meet with Stacey or one of her team members for Private Psychotherapy

 Sault Ste.
 Marie Site

 111 March St. Office 1

-Michaela is in the process of registering with the College of Registered Psychotherapists of Ontario and has completed her academic work in the Masters of Arts in Counselling Psychology program at Yorkville University.
-Michaela has extensive experience in crisis counselling, working with children with behavioural issues, and working with adult and child domestic violence victims.
-Michaela is skilled in Solution-Focused Therapy, Dialectical Behavioural Therapy, Compassion-Focused Therapy, and Cognitive Behavioural Therapy including Prolonged Exposure therapy for the treatment of PTSD and CBT for eating disorders.
-Michaela is currently available to see youth and adults for individual therapy.
+Michaela (she/her) is a Qualifying Psychotherapist with the College of Registered Psychotherapists of Ontario.
+Michaela holds a Masters Degree in Counselling Psychology.
+Michaela has extensive training and experience in using Cognitive Behavioural Therapy, the gold standard for anxiety and depressive disorders.
+Michaela is also trained and skilled in using Dialectical Behavioural Therapy, Compassion-Focused Therapy, Solution-Focused Therapy, and Cognitive Behavioural Therapy specific for the treatment of OCD, PTSD and Eating Disorders.
+Michaela is currently available to see both youth and adults for individual therapy, virtually or in person.

 Beth Robbins-Goulding MSW, RSW Psychotherapist

 Beth (she/her) is a registered Social Worker with over 16 years of practice in both acute and community settings.
 She has a Masters of Social Work specializing in leadership and post graduate studies in clinical social work.
 Beth has taken Mindfulness Based Cognitive Therapy training at the Center for Mindfulness Studies in Toronto and has co-facilitated groups in the Barrie area with Mindfulness Based Interventions-Barrie.
 She has studied at the CBT Training Centre of the North (formally the Center for CBT Sudbury) and is in the application process of certification with the Academy of Cognitive Therapy.

 Alan Largo RN, MScN, CPMHN(c) Psychotherapist